Orientation Course Placement Questions

 Do I need to take the math and/or English placement test?

-The need for a placement test is different for each individual student and different for each major.
-For specific answers for your situation, please visit the University Testing Center website.
+The need for a placement test is different for each individual student and is different for each major.
+Please visit the Course Placement Policies page to learn more.

 What if I need testing accomodations for the math and/or English placement test?